-Being faced with a long line at the cash register is the number one reason for basket abandonment in-store (Research by our friends at Adyen revealed that 87% of consumers have admitted to leaving a store when faced with long lines).
+Being faced with a long line at the cash register is the number one reason for basket abandonment in-store (Research by Adyen revealed that 87% of consumers have admitted to leaving a store when faced with long lines).
 With increased footfall during peak, the lines will be the longest we see all year round.
 Giving customers multiple options in completing their transaction will inevitably result in less abandonment and better conversion.
 Self-service devices are an obvious first step to speed up the process, but by thinking for strategically about the checkout process in the long term will allow you to develop this area of the business quicker than the competition.

 By decomposing (what is composability?) the final step in a customer's path-to-purchase into basket creation, basket transfer and checkout, you open up a world of possibilities for your customers.
 You can even provide your customers with the ability to checkout on their own devices using the PWA mentioned above, meaning they can shop, create baskets and checkout anywhere in-store, all without having to join a single line.

 The benefits of decomposing the checkout process also extends to methods of payment in-store, so methods such as Buy Now, Pay Later (BNPL) and Paypal can be used to transact in-store.
 According to recent research, the number of consumers using Buy Now, Pay Later (BNPL) services is expected to reach more than 900 million globally by 2027.
 This growth is driven by the anticipated economic difficulties set to impact spending habits.
 While for many, retail spending is set to become tighter, the rise in BNPL is driven partly by affluent consumers too, with 71% increasing their BNPL spend.